vexchange/docs/src/pages/docs/v2/10-API/03-queries.md

 #### Token Overview

 Get a snapshot of the current stats on a token in Uniswap.
-This query fetches current stats on DAI.
+This query fetches current stats on VTHO.
-The allPairs field gets the first 200 pairs DAI is included in sorted by liquidity in derived USD.
+The allPairs field gets the first 200 pairs VTHO is included in sorted by liquidity in derived USD.

 ```
 {
- token(id: "0x6b175474e89094c44da98b954eedeac495271d0f"){
+ token(id: "0x0000000000000000000000000000456E65726779"){
    name
    symbol
    decimals